rpgomez/vomm/README.md

 Details
 =======
-The algorithms are implemented in a python module called vomm.py (Variable Order Markov Models) with 2 classe, ppm and pst.
+The 2 algorithms (PPM, PST) are implemented in a python module called vomm.py (Variable Order Markov Models) with 2 variant classes for PPM and and 2 variant classes for PST.

 Using either class to learn a model consists of several steps: